 Our policies exist to keep you and others safe.
 We are happy to clarify specific policies.

-Failure to adhere to policies will result in the volunteer being asked not to participate.
+Failure to adhere to policies will result in the following disciplinary actions:1st Offence = Verbal Warning2nd Offence = Written Warning3rd Offence = Removal of volunteer privileges